On this page

 Suggest content to be archived

-You are invited to nominate web content for archiving.
+You are invited to nominate web content for archiving via the Web Archiving form.
 Nominated content should meet the criteria listed above.
-Contact Janice Banser, Digital & Web Services Librarian, firstname.lastname@example.org, to nominate a website or if you have questions.
+Contact the web archiving team at firstname.lastname@example.org if you have questions.

 The Library may elect to participate in collaborative, cross-institutional web archiving projects where the scope of collecting is too large for one institution to undertake.